Uberspace/lab/source/guide_phpbb3.rst

 You will need to enter the following information:

   * Administrator username and password: choose a username (maybe not *admin*) and a strong password for the admin user
-  * your MySQL hostname, username and password: the hostname is ``localhost`` and you should know your MySQL :manual_anchor:`credentials <database-mysql.html#login-credentials>` by now.
+  * your MySQL hostname, username, password and database name: the hostname is ``localhost`` and you should know your MySQL :manual_anchor:`credentials <database-mysql.html#login-credentials>` by now.
 If you don't, start reading again at the top.
 You can leave the Database server port empty.
-  * your phpBB3 database name: we suggest you use an :manual_anchor:`additional <database-mysql.html#additional-databases>` database.
-For example: ``isabell_phpbb3``
+As database name insert the name of the created additional database.
   * Make additional settings like :manual:`SMTP <mail-access>` for sending E-mails.

 When the installer is finished, click on the link ``Take me to the ACP``.
 On the start page of the Admin Control Panel (ACP), you should disable the "Send statistical information" and the "VigLink" extension and submit your choises.